 Signatures are often hard to find.
-Sometimes they are just not there, but when signatures are present they provide invaluable information on who, where and when windows were made.
+Most often they are missing, but when signatures are present they provide invaluable information on who, where and when windows were made.

 The most common practice is to sign only one window of a group made in a certain year, usually in the lower right corner of a window near the front of the church.
 The year may or may not be given, and the city and country may also be absent.

 Become a glass archaeologist!
 Look very carefully along the bottom edges and you may discover a precious unknown signature.
 Use your phone to take a closeup picture and also a full shot of the the window.
 Then send it to us.
-You will contribute to a richer understanding of Canada’s glass history.
+We will publish and credit your photos and you will contribute to a deeper understanding of Canada’s artistic and economic history.